 ComRails

-Chris Drymalik’s Commonwealth Railways (and others) pages contains a lot of information and photos.
+Chris Drymalik’s Commonwealth Railways (and others) pages contain a lot of information, plans and photos.
 In particular, photos of many passenger carriages and freight wagons can be found on this web site.
 Chris has also added quite a lot of information about the Australian national Railways, Great Southern Railways and South Australian Railways.
 Easiest web search, just enter “Comrails”

-Inprotrans now trades as “Refreshing Memories” in a shop at 438a Main North Road, Blair Athol SA 5084.
-Telephone 08 7225 8516.
-Mark O’Malley still provides modellers with copies of plans of South Australian locos, rolling stock and buildings which used to be housed at the Islington Workshops.
+Formerly known as Inprotrans, this shop now trades as “Refreshing Memories” at 438a Main North Road, Blair Athol SA 5084 and deals mainly with educational toys.
+Telephone 08 7225 8516 or Mark 0417 846 008.
+Mark O’Malley still provides modellers with copies of plans of South Australian locos, rolling stock and buildings.
+Some of these plans used to be housed at the Islington Workshops.
 Mark can still be contacted for information on where drawings can best be accessed.
-He can provide very large format plans and or copy them as well for those modellers who want copies of plans already in their possession.
+He can provide very large format plans and or copy them as well for those modellers who want copies of plans already in their personal possession.

 Great Southern Railways, Pacific National, Toll Holdings, SCT Logistics, Aurizon, Genesee and Wyoming and Balco Australia.